MPEDS/protests-analysis/README.md

   SSH_USERNAME=<YOUR_USERNAME>
   GMAPS_API_KEY=<YOUR_API_KEY>
   ```

+  The Google Maps API does require a valid credit card to use.
+But it gives $200
+  per month of requests for free, or 40,000 geocoding requests.
+We only have
+  about 1,200 unique places to geocode, so your card should generally not be
+  charged.

 - **Census API Key**.
 The Census API also requires credentialed access;
   luckily it's quite easy to get.
 Visit
   [this link](http://api.census.gov/data/key_signup.html) to sign up for